Guided Walking Holiday in the Holy Land and Abraham’s Path.

 Walk Details: Distance: 13.31Km, Elevation Gain: 420m

-We will hike from the Rashaydeh desert area to Bani Naim half the way for 13 km , a mountain area from which Abraham watch the destruction of Sodom and Gomorrah in the Jordan Valley below.
+Today we will hike from the Rashaydeh desert area to Bani Naim.
+This is a mountain area from which Abraham watched the destruction of Sodom and Gomorrah in the Jordan Valley below.
 The terrain is rocky and uneven.
-Then transfer to Hebron and tour the old city then transfer to Jerusalem
+After our walk we will travel to Hebron.
+Here we will do a tour of the old city and it’s famous markets.

 Tour the old city of Jerusalem in the morning and some free time to explore.